AbhayVG/EM619-MLPA-assignment1/README.md

 ### Questions

 1. Demonstrate how to use Zero-Shot Learning and Few-Shot Learning to classify human activities based on the featurized accelerometer data.
 Qualitatively demonstrate the performance of Few-Shot Learning with Zero-Shot Learning.
 Which method performs better?
-Why?  **[2 marks]**
+Why?  **[1 marks]**
 2. Quantitatively compare the accuracy of Few-Shot Learning with Decision Trees (You may use a subset of the test set if you encounter rate-limiting issues).
 Which method performs better?
-Why? **[2 marks]**
+Why? **[1 marks]**
-3. What are the limitations of Zero-Shot Learning and Few-Shot Learning in the context of classifying human activities based on featurized accelerometer data? **[2 marks]**
+3. What are the limitations of Zero-Shot Learning and Few-Shot Learning in the context of classifying human activities based on featurized accelerometer data? **[1 marks]**
-4. What does the model classify when given input from an entirely new activity that it hasn't seen before? **[1 mark]**
+4. What does the model classify when given input from an entirely new activity that it hasn't seen before? **[0.5 marks]**
-5. Test the model with random data (ensuring the data has the same dimensions and range as the previous input) and report the results. **[1 mark]**
+5. Test the model with random data (ensuring the data has the same dimensions and range as the previous input) and report the results. **[0.5 marks]**

 ## Fun Task : Data Collection in the Wild [Not Graded]